 What's the problem?
 Educational institutions use a wide variety of chemicals, including pesticides, cleaners, disinfectants, maintenance products, and art supplies.
 Health effects associated from these products include asthma, pediatric cancer, neurodevelopmental issues, and endocrine disruption.
 Who is exposed?
 Developing children, teaching staff, custodians, and other institutional educational staff.
 In King County, 25% of elementary and secondary school staff are BIPOC (see Table 3-1).
-Whathewa Technical assistance and incentives: What have other programs done?
+Whatheye Technical assistance and incentives: whathave other programs done?
 What more could Our program previously provided technical assistance with some schools and could expand this program to all schools as well as early childcare centers.
 Safer alternatives for cleaning products and IPM practices. other programs done?
-What Our program previously provided technical assistance with some schools and could expand this program to all schools as well as early childcare centers. other programs done?
-What more could Our program previously provided technical assistance with some schools and could expand this program to all schools as well as early childcare centers.
+What more could be done?
+Our program previously provided technical assistance with some schools and could expand this program to all schools as well as early childcare centers.
+Safer alternatives for cleaning products and IPM practices. other programs done?
+What more could be done?
+Our program previously provided technical assistance with some schools and could expand this program to all schools as well as early childcare centers.
 Safer alternatives for cleaning products and IPM practices.
+Research: Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
+Work with product developers to evaluate safety and facilitate implementation.